 - ਵ looks similar to ह but is व

-Consonants in Gurmukhi which are very similar to each other but different in pronunciation
+Consonants in Gurmukhi that are very similar to each other but different in pronunciation

 - ਗ vs. ਰ vs. ਹ – the first one is ग, the second one is र (note the missing danda), and the third one is ह (the circle doesn’t close)